-The introduction of Regional Anesthesia (RA) is one of the most impactful advancements for the entire specialty of anesthesiology.
+The introduction of regional anesthesia (RA) is one of the most impactful advancements for the entire specialty of anesthesiology.
 It provides exceptional pain management, enhances patient safety, alleviates costs and allows for early convalescence in comparison to general anesthesia.
-Under the leadership of Division Chief Gavin Martin, MB ChB, DA, FRCA, Duke Anesthesiology’s Orthopaedics, Plastics, and Regional Anesthesiology Division (a.k.a. the Regional Division) is taking steps to ensure that RA will continue to play an essential role in the future of Duke Anesthesiology.
+Under the leadership of Division Chief Jeffrey Gadsden, MD, FRCPC, FANZCA, Duke Anesthesiology’s Orthopaedics, Plastics, and Regional Anesthesiology Division (a.k.a. the Regional Division) is taking steps to ensure that RA will continue to play an essential role in the future of Duke Anesthesiology.

 Duke Anesthesiology was among the first anesthesiology departments in the nation to adopt RA techniques such as patient-controlled anesthesia and ambulatory pain pumps, ultrasound for the administration of peripheral nerve blocks (PNBs), continuous epidural catheters, and PNB catheters.
 Ever since, faculty members have continuously sought out ways to hone this technology.
 The Regional Division continues to explore new methods to improve continuous peripheral nerve blocks and ultrasound technologies.